pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ???

 - Sorry if you thought it would be `rectangle()`
-- It probably should be!
+- It probably should be, but programmers often like brevity!

 --